Build a SvelteKit Markdown Blog

 Light And Dark Mode Toggle

-To make a theme toggle we need to write some JavaScript that’s going to check when the page loads if the user has a theme set in localStorage and set the attribute on <html> based on their preference and if not default to using the dark theme.
+I want to check if the user has set a theme in localStorage before the page loads to prevent flashing and set the attribute on <html> based on their preference otherwise default to using a dark theme.

 src/app.html